-Some of the Proposed Revisions amend the Instrument and change the CP in anticipation of shortening the standard settlement cycle for equity and long-term debt market trades in Canada from two days after the date of a trade (T+2) to one day after the date of a trade (T+1).
-The move to a T+1 settlement cycle is expected to occur in 2024, at the same time as the markets in the United States move to a T+1 settlement cycle.
+We are making the Amendments for two reasons.
+First, the Amendments reflect the upcoming shortening of the standard settlement cycle for equity and long-term debt market trades in Canada from two days after the date of a trade (T+2) to one day after the date of a trade (T+1).
+The move to a T+1 settlement cycle in Canada will occur on May 27, 2024, the same day the Amendments come into force.
+This timing was chosen to align with the move to T+1 and associated regulatory rule changes in the United States.
+Because of a statutory holiday in the United States, the Canadian changeover and rule changes will occur one day earlier than those made by U.S. markets and regulators.